-HEALTH
+4 HEALTH

 Experience elsewhere is that COVID-19 can overwhelm health systems in countries with significant public health investment and modern medical infrastructure, and that people with pre-existing health conditions are at increased risk.
 IDM data collected in the Solomon Islands revealed deprivation in both health status and health services in the two provinces sampled.
 For example, two-thirds of participants experienced health issues relating to exposure to smoke and fumes from cooking fuel, such as headaches, dizziness, or difficulty in breathing.
-Over one-quarter had experienced an injury or illness in the previous month that prevented them from doing daily activities, and over one-quarter had not accessed treatment.
+Over one-guarter had experienced an injury or illness in the previous month that prevented them from doing daily activities, and over one-quarter had not accessed treatment.
 Nearly one-fifth of respondents had experienced an injury or illness with repercussions lasting more than six months.
 There were only slight gender differences in these figures.
 However, more men had accessed a government hospital or health centre than women; and more men reported problems when interacting with the health system than women.

-Significant investment is needed to strengthen Solomon Islands' health systems and ease reliance on overseas treatment for medical emergencies or complex illnesses.
+Even if COVID-19 cases remain at zero, significant investment is needed to strengthen Solomon Islands' health systems and ease reliance on overseas treatment for medical emergencies or complex illnesses.